alifcapital/EventBus.RabbitMQ/README.md

     }
   }
 ```
 Keep in mind, the `EventTypeName` and `EventNamingPolicy` options are optional, and if you don't pass it, it will use the event name automatically.
-But if you pass the `EventTypeName`, it will use that name as the event type even if the `EventNamingPolicy` is set.
+But if you pass the `EventTypeName`, it will use that name as the event type name even if the `EventNamingPolicy` is set.

 #### What if I want to subscribe to an event from another system that doesn't publish an event type?
 When RabbitMQ receives an event from a `Consumer`, it tries to read the event type from the received event, if it can't find it, it uses the `routing key` instead to find the event subscriber.